babel/website/website/blog/2018-06-26-on-consuming-and-publishing-es2015+-packages.md

 This post goes into some of the ways Babel should help with this effort, but we'll need everyone's help to change the ecosystem: more education, more opt-in published packages, and better tooling.

-Let's take advantage of ES2015+ not just in our own code, but our dependencies.

 ---

 Maybe dependencies will become a first-class citizen for compliation.
 But have we thought about the future of our dependencies and their sustainability?

-In the case of Babel, it's grown to be a fundamental part of the JavaScript ecosystem with the help of some volunteers.
+In the case of Babel, it's grown to be a fundamental part of the JavaScript ecosystem with the help of some volunteers and only more so the past year.

 Please consider partnering with us by getting involved and/or supporting my [Patreon](https://www.patreon.com/henryzhu) and Babel's [Open Collective](https://opencollective.com/babel).